top of page

 WICD from the 1970s-80s

-During the '70s and '80s, WICD-TV developed a local news presence with personalities including Ron Davis, Bruce Jakubowski, Geni Roark, Art Barron, Rich Porter, Demetria Kaye, and Susan Rieke, Sandra Chapman, Mark Schanowski, and weathercaster Keith Page among many others.
-Even though most of the programming was received from WICS-TV, WICD was for a good part of the time from the 80s into the early 90s owned separately from WICS.
-WICD would often break from WICS to air its own programming, sometimes public affairs programs, but oftentimes it would be syndicated programming from the library of then-current shows which were in-house at the time.
-For a while in the 1980s, when WICS would air a local newscast at Noon, WICD would air the INN News which was a syndicated national news program for independent stations.
+Even though most of the programming was received from WICS-TV, WICD was, for a good part of the time, from the 80s into the early 90s, owned separately from WICS.
+Besides local news, WICD would often break from WICS to air its own programming, sometimes public affairs programs, but often, it would be syndicated programming from the library of then-current shows that were in-house at the time.

 Click on the button to see the program schedule from the dates indicated above.